rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Work in their labs.
 But, it is not possible for everyone to have access.

 The second best way is to pick fight with the big people, and scientifically resolve it.
 Works really well lol.
 Check the gelato bet on Alexei Effros's page at UC Berkeley for a nice example.
 Remember, it is better to gain glory as a loser  in a big fight, rather than as a `no-one'.
 At least people know you tried.
 Learn to become a good loser.
 Humour helps a lot.
-Remember, that appears to be schmidubers charm too.
-That's why women are attracted to him.
+Self-depreciation works wonders to bond with others.

 [6] How do i gain collaborators ?
 I want my name on many papers.
 I am a paper production machine.
 If i dont get 5 icml/iclr/neurips/cvpr/eccv in a year, i will die.